-For the complaint to have merit, you must identify a clear violation of one or more of the CMCA Standards of Professional Conduct and provide evidence of the violation.
+For the complaint to have merit, you must identify a clear violation of one or more of the CMCA Standards of Professional Conduct and provide evidence of the breach.

-CAMICB staff do not determine whether allegations rise to the level of a violation of the CMCA Standards of Professional Conduct.
-All complaints are reviewed by the CMCA Professional Conduct and Enforcement Committee.
-The Committee is comprised of volunteers from the community association management profession.
+CAMICB staff does not determine whether allegations rise to the level of a violation of the CMCA Standards of Professional Conduct.
+The CMCA Professional Conduct and Enforcement Committee reviews all complaints.
+Volunteers from the association management and association law professions comprise the Committee.

 Evidence of a violation of one or more of the CMCA Standards of Professional Conduct is required for a complaint to be reviewed.
-Supporting evidence may include written documentation, corroborating statements by other persons, or specific information as to persons who may be contacted to provide such corroboration.
-Verbal statements without written corroboration from a third party will not be considered as evidence.
+Supporting evidence may include written documentation, corroborating statements by other persons, or specific information about persons who may be contacted to provide such corroboration.
+Verbal statements without written corroboration from a third party will not be considered evidence.
 A lack of evidence could result in a rejection of the complaint.
 Consideration of the complaint can only begin after all components of the complaint form and documentation are received.
-As a reminder, complainants must first seek a resolution with their association Board of Directors prior to filing a complaint with CAMICB.
-Documentation of this process and a statement of Board action must be provided with the complaint.

 The complaint process can take up to 6 months.
 The Enforcement Procedures for the CMCA Standards of Professional Conduct outline the timeframes for each step of the complaint process.

-If the complaint advances to the Inquiry Process as outlined on pages 5-6 of the Enforcement Procedures for CMCA Standards of Professional Conduct, the name of the complainant and the complaint documentation will be released to the CMCA for review and response.
+If the complaint advances to the Inquiry Process as outlined on pages 5-6 of the Enforcement Procedures for CMCA Standards of Professional Conduct, the complainant's name and the complaint documentation will be released to the CMCA for review and response.

 Any of the following sanctions or combination thereof may be imposed: